jorbDehmel/oak/README.md

 As of version 0.0.4, you must manually instantiate all associated methods for a generic struct in addition to their definitions.

+Generic enumerations are defined exactly like structs (see later for more information on enumerations).

 ## Acorn
 Acorn is the Oak translator, compiler, and linker.
 Oak is first translated into `C++`, which is then compiled and linked.